 Ecological monitoring helps us manage our reserves and build a bank of knowledge about their natural values.

 Other techniques include remote sensing technologies such as satellite imagery and LIDAR which we use to monitor larger scale changes in the landscape that could affect our reserves and neighbouring areas.
 These technologies allow us to understand the impact of widespread processes such as climate change, land clearing or bushfires.
-The methods we use are described in more detail in our monitoring manual and the annual reports we produce for our TLC reserves.

 To get involved in our ecological monitoring program, visit our volunteering page and register your interest.